 One of the projects I'm working on is called the Shroud Project

 .
-It's a set of browser extensions -- and hopefully someday soon, mobile applications -- designed to take a bite out of the efficacy of the fascist, illegal, unconstitutional NSA catchall surveillance machine that, if left unchecked, will lead us into an American holocaust.
-If you are reading this and in any way involved with the United States government, I hope you die painfully and slowly and burn in fucking hell forever.
+It's a set of browser extensions -- and hopefully someday soon, mobile applications -- designed to take a bite out of the efficacy of the fascist, illegal, unconstitutional NSA catchall surveillance machine that, if left unchecked, will lead us straight into an American holocaust.

 Another project I've been working on is a small, commercial, web security and notification product called Site Seal

 , one of the companies I lead.
 I don't expect to make a ton of money off that product, it's just a little something to help the world stay safe and secure in these trying times.

 Oh boy.
 I had a few friends over last weekend for my wife's birthday party, and one of them reminded me of a strange phone number circling the web about six months ago.
 We couldn't remember the specifics in our beer haze, but the next morning I got a message with the whole story.

 Fast forward a week and I'm wading knee-deep in the abyss.
 Or wading knee-deep in the ABISM, if that's more appropriate.
 I can't really explain what OTP22

 is beyond "a kind of ARG, maybe, or possibly an old semi-secret government system" ... or something along those lines.
 You will just have to look for yourself.

 for creating graphs.
 Not graphs that managers want to see in finance reports, but graphs that computer scientists use to study relationships among datasets.

 And you have my sincerest apologies if you get sucked into OTP22.
 Don't say I didn't warn you!